All Episodes

 But Obama is our foremost moral authority and our foremost military expert.

-I mean, I remember Obama leaking to the New York Times the news that he alone picked the people to drone, and now all of a sudden nothing to do with it.
+I mean, I remember Obama leaking to the New York Times the news that he alone picked the people to drone, and now all of a sudden had nothing to do with it.

 And here's the story about blaming Congress.

-Lastly, on this issue of revealing what happened, there's been a flurry of statements this morning from members of Congress.
+Reporter says, Lastly, on this issue of revealing what happened, there's been a flurry of statements this morning from members of Congress, not only joining the president and offering condolences, but promising rigorous oversight from some of the relevant committees.

 Does the White House feel that Congress has a role to play in figuring out what went wrong here and how to possibly prevent it from happening again?

-Of all question, does Congress have a role?
+Does Congress have a role?

 Who thinks this stuff up?